-Hugo Jaeger was one of Hitler’s personal photographers who has been granted special access to Third Reich and Hitler’s personal space.
-He is famous for being one of few photographers from that time period who used color photograph, which makes people assume that these photos have been “colorized” from black and white originals, when in reality these are the originals.
+Hugo Jaeger was one of Hitler’s personal photographers who has been granted special access to the Third Reich and Hitler’s personal space.
+He is famous for being one of few photographers from that period who used colour photographs, which makes people assume that these photos have been “colourized” from black and white originals when in reality these are the originals.

 The pictures do tell a powerful tale.

 Despite the awfulness of her predicament, this Jewish woman manages to smile brightly for the camera as she poses for Jaeger.

 An elderly man with a yellow Star of David fixed to his chest, speaks with German officers as he and other Jews are being rounded up in Kutno, German-occupied Poland in 1939.
 The German officers appear to be sneering at him.

 With their clean clothes and hair neatly coiffured, these three young women do not, at first glance, appear anything like Jaeger’s other subjects.
 But look closer and you find a star of David on the coat of the girl on the left

 Ghetto boys in their tattered rags.
 The two boys smile for the camera, but the man in the centre, most probably their father, has a look of distrust etched across his face.

 I am passionate about my site and I know you all like reading my blogs.
 I have been doing this at no cost and will continue to do so.
 All I ask is for a voluntary donation of $2, however if you are not in a position to do so I can fully understand, maybe next time then.
 Thank you.
 To donate click on the credit/debit card icon of the card you will use.
 If you want to donate more then $2 just add a higher number in the box left from the PayPal link.
 Many thanks.